An Introduction to Matte Painting

 Conclusion

 Matte painting is an art carried out through patience and time.
-A complete understanding of the way that light, shadow, and color dynamics change depending on the surface, time of day, and distance are vital.
+A complete understanding of the way that light, shadow, and color dynamics change depending on the surface, time of day, and distance is vital.
 Therefore, I suggest the reproduction of reality through reference pictures rather than pure imagination.
 Following such discipline will help you to create realistic results.

 About the Artist